blazejba/gp2/README.md

-## 6 Implementation
+## 6 Implementation of parallelism
 The following section aims in providing an insight into the architecture of GPEC.

-#### 6.1 Parallel processing
 Evolutionary Computation can benefit from the emergent properties of parallel searching.
 W. Punch in his paper [3], points out to a property called *superlinear speedup*.
 It emerges in many applications of GA,